 Although the likelihood of this is small it is important to know what to do in such an eventuality.
 Listen to the child, without making judgements.
 Take what they tell you seriously, children rarely lie about such matters.
 Explain that you can't keep the information secret and must pass it on to someone who will know what to do.

-Don't interrogate the child and ask leading questions, such as "what did he do next".

-Try and convey to the child that they are not to blame for what has happened, though at the same time avoid criticising the abuser.
+Don't interrogate the child and ask leading questions, such as "What did he do next?".
+Try to convey to the child that they are not to blame for what has happened; though at the same time avoid criticising the abuser.
 Don't make promises that you can't keep but tell the child what you are going to do.

-What should I do next?
+What shall I do next?

-Find the Designated Person as soon as possible and give the information to him/her.
+Find the Designated Person - the Headteacher - and pass the information on as soon as possible.